 Install, configure, patch, and upgrade hardware and software used for data management, ensuring that system availability and response time are maintained in accordance with district policies and/or processes.

+Collect, analyze, organize and present data in support of institutional decision making.

+Collaborate with data quality control processes through data analysis and reporting.

-Collect, organize and submit institutional data reports on time and in accordance with established guidelinesParticipate in setting data governance priorities.
+Collect, organize and submit institutional data reports on time and in accordance with established guidelines as appropriate.

+Work with Data Stewards and Data Trustees to validate and approve the data submitted.

+Participate in setting data governance priorities.

 Data User